FluBBaOfWard/Sphinx/README.md

 # Sphinx
-Bandai WonderSwan System On a Chip emulator for GBA/NDS.
+Bandai WonderSwan/Color/Crystal  System On a Chip emulator for GBA/NDS.